encode/django-rest-framework/docs/api-guide/exceptions.md

 **Signature:** `PermissionDenied(detail=None)`

-Raised when an authenticated incoming request fails the permission checks.
+Raised when an authenticated request fails the permission checks.

 By default this exception results in a response with the HTTP status code "403 Forbidden".